iv project space

 @xcrswx is the poly-intra-media duo of Crystabel Riley and Seymour Wright.
 It contrasts the LIVE (evolved sounds/patience/relentless-ness) and the ANDROID (cropped media [sounds+visuals]/impatience/edits).
 Previous releases include 'Call Time/Hard Out ' and 'Fixes', together with experimental musician Lolina (aka Inga Copeland) on Feedback Moves, and 'Lookbook Digital' which was released on Cafe OTO's Takuroku Imprint.

-Footage: Crystabel Riley
+Footage by Crystabel Riley

-Music: Crystabel Riley & Seymour Wright
+Music by Crystabel Riley & Seymour Wright

-Sound: Arnaud Chamay
+Mixing by Arnaud Chamay

 Watch